 For example: On the transcript snapshot below Spanish 201 was a 4 credit hour class, a B+ has a value of 3.3, so 4 credits X 3.3 grade = 13.20 grade points for Spanish 201.
 The term had a total of 49.60 grade points, divide that by the number of semester hours, 17, to find the semester GPA of 2.918.

 To find your major GPA, highlight the courses required for the major - add the grade points for all highlighted courses and divide by the total calculated credits of those courses.
 This same method can be used to find the GPA for a particular year or for any other portion of your record.

 - My professor said that they already posted the grade, why can't I see it?

 Posting grades is a two part process.
-Professors enter grades through the Portal and then the registrar's office staff verifies the grades.
-This is a process that the registrar runs that allows the grades to be available to students.
+Professors enter grades through the Student Resources page and then the registrar's office staff verifies the grades.
+This is a process that the registrar runs to allow the grades to be available to students.
 Grades are not verified until the due date of the semester grades, this includes courses that are offered during the first half of the term.
-Typically if the grades are due at 4:30 p.m., they will be available for students to see shortly after 5 p.m.
+Typically if the grades are due at 4:30 p.m., they will be available for students to view shortly after 5 p.m.

 - When is the last time to add a class?

 Courses can easily be added online through the first week of each semester.
 Any time you add a course online, it is beneficial to save the changes, log out, log back in and check the weekly schedule link.
 Any second-half of the semester course can be added through the first week of the course, but cannot be added on line after the first week of the semester.
 The easiest way to search for second-half courses is to enter a date range in the course search.
 If you are unable to add a course through the Student Resources page, you will need to add it in person at our Spoelhof location.

 - How do I drop a class and make sure that it drops?